VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

   -memory.allowedPercent float
     	Allowed percent of system memory VictoriaMetrics caches may occupy.
 See also -memory.allowedBytes.
 Too low a value may increase cache miss rate usually resulting in higher CPU and disk IO usage.
 Too high a value may evict too much data from OS page cache which will result in higher disk IO usage (default 60)
   -metricsAuthKey string
     	Auth key for /metrics.
-It overrides httpAuth settings -opentsdbHTTPListenAddr string
+It must be passed via authKey query arg.
+It overrides httpAuth.* settings -opentsdbHTTPListenAddr string
     	TCP address to listen for OpentTSDB HTTP put requests.
 Usually :4242 must be set.
 Doesn't work if empty -opentsdbListenAddr string